'RHONY' Star Ramona Singer Concerned That Ex-Husband Mario Will Remain In FL Despite Deadly Storms

 “To Gabby’s credit, she’s a scrapper… She’s a farm girl.
 She rides horses, she delivers cows.
 That’s what she did in undergrad.
 Gabby is a tough chick.”

-Delores and her ex-husband Frank Catania were hoping to bring their only daughter home prior to Irma’s landing.
+Delores and her ex-husband, Frank Catania, were hoping to bring their only daughter home prior to Irma’s landing.
 However, the airport had already been shut down, according to Page Six.

 “Then the panic set in and I didn’t sleep for two days… There’s nothing you can do, Mother Nature is going to take its course.
 We couldn’t get to her, so we had nothing left but to pray at that point.”

-Ramona’s concern for ex-husband didn’t stop her from throwing a lavish celebration on Sunday.
-Singer threw a grand party at her Southampton, New York mansion to celebrate Avery’s graduation from the University Of Virginia.
+Ramona’s concern for her ex-husband didn’t stop her from throwing a lavish celebration on Sunday.
+Singer threw a grand party at her Southampton, New York, mansion to celebrate Avery’s graduation from the University Of Virginia.

 Bravo’s Watch What Happens Live host, Andy Cohen, was one of the 150 guests in attendance at the celebration.